GeniusDai/kingpin/README.md

-**Kingpin is a C++ network programming framework based on TCP/IP + epoll + pthread, aims to implement a library for the high concurrent servers and crawlers.
+**Kingpin is a C++ network programming framework based on TCP/IP + epoll + pthread, aims to implement a library for the high concurrent servers and clients.
 Inspired by *nginx* / *muduo*.**

 # Features

 * Per epoll per thread, one socket handled by one thread

+* Thread pool and epoll for both server's and client's concurrency

-* Server: Multi-threads competing for mutex to register read event for listening socket
+* High performance server using multi-threads competing for mutex to register read event for listening socket

-* Client: Multi-threads competing for mutex to get fd from connection pool
+* High performance client using multi-threads competing for mutex to get file descriptor from connection pool

+* High performance asynchronous logger using backend thread to print debug info with timestamp and tid

 * Avoid excessive wrapper of classes and functions to get thing complecated